Two older adults smile as they ride bicycles through a wooded area

 When you can enroll in Medicare

-Starting when you turn 65, you’ll have an opportunity to enroll in Medicare.
-But if you wait until after your first enrollment window around your 65th birthday, you may have to pay a late-enrollment penalty for Part B or Part D (unless you have health insurance through your or your spouse’s employer).
+Starting when you turn 65, you’ll have several opportunities to enroll in Medicare.
+But if you don’t enroll during your first enrollment window (around your 65th birthday), you may have to pay a late-enrollment penalty for Part B or Part D (unless you have health insurance through your or your spouse’s employer).

 How to enroll in Medicare